Skip to contents

 Interested in regions with multiple cell types?

-If you’re interested in regions composed of multiple cell types, you can use the min.cts.per.region argument to specify the minimum number of distinct cell types required for each microregion to be included in the analysis.
+If you’re interested in regions composed of multiple cell types, you can use the min.cts.per.region argument to restrict the analysis to spatial neighborhoods containing at least the specified minimum number of distinct cell types.

 se_results <- SpatialEcoTyper(normdata, scmeta,